urielshimson/Obsidian-Vault/Time, Distance and Speed/07 - Train - Passing Stationary Objects or Persons.md

 **⭐ Basic Concepts**

 - In trains, distance "D" is the passing distance.
-- In train problems, the distance "D" value will always be in m/s, because the length of the train is measured in meters.
+- In train problems, the length of the train should always be expressed in meters (m).
 - Mnemonic → Department of Science and Technology.

 ![[image 21.png|300]]